-A small amount of the electricity we use comes from the chemical energy in batteries (like the AA batteries in your B3 battery holder), used in our world is produced at enormous steam or water pressure, or (increasingly)
+A small amount of the electricity we use comes from the chemical energy in batteries (like the AA batteries in your B3 battery holder), used in our world is produced at enormous generators driven by steam or water pressure, or (increasingly) by wind or solar.

-Fossil fuels (coal/oil/natural gas) or nuclear fuels are burned/consumed to windmills use wind to drive electric generators.
+Fossil fuels (coal/oil/natural gas)

+or nuclear fuels are burned/consumed to produce high-pressure steam that drives electric generators.
+Dams create high water pressure that drives electric generators.

+Windmills use wind to drive electric generators.